tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Tome of the Thirteenth Prime

+1/Battle

+Once you have read the 41 lessons in this book and attuned it, your unarmed and weapon attacks that have no other damage type now deal radiant damage.
+When you hit a target with an unarmed or weapon attack, it takes 1d8 extra radiant damage (champion: 2d8 damage; epic 3d10 damage).

+**Quirk:** Fear of numbers, especially the one between twelve and fourteen.

+---

 #### Manual of Puissant Skill at Arms

 _Recharge 11+:_ When you miss with a melee attack, reroll the attack using +15 as your attack bonus instead of your own bonus (epic: +20).
 If an arcane spellcaster reads this manual, it hurts their brain and permanently reduces their maximum hit points by 4 (epic: by 10).